Explore the Majestic Daintree River

 Travelling through its lower reaches, visitors can embark on boat journeys that drift into mangrove thickets and foliage, slide into narrow creeks, and move further away from civilisation and into the mystique of an ancient ecosystem.

-In this nature lover’s paradise, one can see rare birdlife like the great-billed heron skirting just above the water, azure kingfishers darting through the trees, an abundance of fish, and even crocodiles languidly sunbathing on the river banks.
+In this nature lover’s paradise, one can see rare birdlife like the great-billed heron skirting just above the water, azure kingfishers darting through the trees, an abundance of fish, and even crocodiles languidly sunbathing on the riverbanks.

 The higher reaches of the river are a challenge for intrepid and experienced bushwalkers.